VasilGVasilev/advent-of-code-2023/NB.md

 3. Python has an .open() built-in function that reads a stream, you initiate it with 'type file.txt | python file.py' in windows

-4. The else keyword in a for loop specifies a block of code to be executed when the loop is finished:
+4. The else keyword in a for loop in Python specifies a block of code to be executed when the loop is finished:

 ```sh
 for x in range(6):